JosephLai241/AAG/README.md

 `$ ./AAG.py -r TEXT`

 If you're feeling adventurous, let AAG choose the font for you.

+# Additional Help

+`$ ./AAG.py -h`

+Use the help flag to see example usage and additional help.

 <!-- LINKS -->
 [PyFiglet]: https://pypi.org/project/pyfiglet/